Table of Contents

 Frequently asked questions

-Couples therapy can be effective for people in relationships whether they are newly dating, engaged to be married, or committed for decades.
+Couples therapy can be effective for people in relationships whether they are newly dating, engaged to be married, or have been together for decades.
+In fact, research has shown that couples who participate in therapy are better off than more than two-thirds of couples who don’t participate in couples therapy.